nemmusu/run-llama-server/README.md

 # 🧠 llama-server-launcher

-This is a Bash script to automatically launch `llama-server` (from [llama.cpp](https://github.com/ggerganov/llama.cpp)), detects available .gguf models, and selects GPU layers based on your free VRAM.
+This is a Bash script to automatically launch `llama-server` (from [llama.cpp](https://github.com/ggerganov/llama.cpp)), detect available .gguf models, and selects GPU layers based on your free VRAM (NVIDIA GPUs only).

 ## 🚀 Features